 ... during an initial consultation, will (hopefully) pepper you, their new buyer client, with a multitude of questions regarding wants and needs.

-Even if the agent was 'asleep at the switch', but programmed it correctly, you may have already received an emailed property listing with details, including the street address, interior and exterior photos and possibly a virtual tour, directly into your personal email box.
+Even if the agent was 'asleep at the switch', but programmed it correctly, you may have already received an emailed property listing with details, including the street address, interior and exterior photos and possibly a virtual tour and map on how to find it, directly into your personal email box.

 Surfing popular independent REALTOR® websites is marginally more efficient, but still not necessarily current - and as you no doubt know, there are thousands of real estate websites.